How Can a Flying Doctor Improve Automotive Warranty Performance?

 Flying Doctor – How to start the implementation

-When organization will consider activating such approach, it’s important that Flying Doctors, in order to verify the components directly at the dealers will perform dedicated training at the plant producing the particular components, which will include the following areas:
+When an organization considers activating such an approach, it’s important to ensure that Flying Doctors verify the components directly at the dealers.
+To prepare for this, they should first undergo dedicated training at the plant producing the specific components, covering the following areas:

 • Product training (for example performed by product support engineers)